 People who have a gluten sensitivity have similar symptoms as people with Celiac disease, but they don’t have the immune response, making it a less severe condition.

-And unlike celiac disease, there is no lab test that can confirm a gluten sensitivity.
+And unlike Celiac disease, there’s no lab test that can confirm a gluten sensitivity.
 The only way to diagnose it is through an elimination diet, eliminating all gluten for a month and then seeing how you feel when you reintroduce it.

 Here’s my take.